pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export function delay2Ticks(ftn: () => void): void;

+// Warning: (ae-missing-release-tag) "DeleteNotificationChannelDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DeleteNotificationChannelDataDefinition extends FeedSubscriptionDataDefinition {
+    constructor();
+    // (undocumented)
+    notificationChannelId: string;
+    // (undocumented)
+    get referencable(): boolean;
+}

+// Warning: (ae-missing-release-tag) "DeleteNotificationChannelDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DeleteNotificationChannelDataItem extends NotificationChannelPublishDataItem {
+    // (undocumented)
+    processMessage(msg: DataMessage): void;
+}

+// Warning: (ae-missing-release-tag) "DeleteNotificationChannelDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DeleteNotificationChannelDataMessage extends DataMessage {
+    constructor();
+    // (undocumented)
+    static readonly typeId = DataMessageTypeId.DeleteNotificationChannel;
+}

 // Warning: (ae-missing-release-tag) "DeleteScanDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)